jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.addButtons(titles, functions)`
     It's possible to add a list of buttons to the GUI.
     Pass a 1-dimensional or 2-dimensional list, and they will be rendered accordingly.
-    A single funciton can be passed, to use for all buttons.
+    A single function can be passed, to use for all buttons.
     Or a list of functions can be passed, which MUST correspond to the buttons.

 * `.addNamedButton(name, title, function)`